ujen5173/-theReadora-/board.md

 - plan the overall schema
-- read update on the story and chapter
+- redesign the list.getStoryLists call
 - cron job for the daily stats
 - update the graph